varun11i/NLPay-Expense-Tracker/README.md

 ### Transactions

 - **Natural-language input**
-  - “Add Expense” modal accepts a free-text description.
+  - The “Add Expense” modal accepts a free-text description.
   - A date picker lets you choose the transaction date.
-  - The date is included in the text sent to the LLM so it can parse the correct `transaction_date`.
+  - The selected date is included in the text sent to the LLM so it can correctly parse the `transaction_date`.

 - **Structured storage**
   - Each transaction is stored with: